-Under recently announced plans Seniors enrolled on medicare will be able to choose plans which limit co-pays for insulin.
+Under recently announced plans, Seniors enrolled in Medicare can choose policies that limit co-pays for insulin.
 President Trump endorses a deal designed to benefit a significant group of US citizens.

 Who is eligible for this plan to cap insulin prices?